cmslee/final-project/README.md

 ## Introduction

-SFX Glossary-maker is an SPA inspired by one of the many capabilities of CAT (Computer Assisted Translation) and TM (Translation Memory) software: the ability to create termbases, a database of terms and phrases stored from a project you are translating that can be easily accessed for your reference.
-What I've doned is scaled this down immensely for personal use and, specifically, for manga sound effects and onomatopoetic expressions.
+SFX Glossary-maker is an SPA inspired by one of the many capabilities of CAT (Computer Assisted Translation) and TM (Translation Memory) software: creating termbases, or a dataset of terms and phrases stored from a specific text/document that can be easily referenced during the translation process.
+What I've doned is scaled this down immensely for personal use and, specifically, for manga sound effects as well as onomatopoetic expressions.

 ## Explanation of Technologies Used

+This fullstack app is created using the MERN stack, with MongoDB for data storage, Express and Node.js for backend build, and React for frontend build.
+The [Cite abraham's]().

 ## Approach